vi4m/vi4m.github.io/_posts/2016-08-01-swift-on-linux-tutorial.md

 Hurray, it's your first Zewo / Swift app!

-# Tagging app
+## Reusing / tagging

-To share your app/library with others, you just simply put the repo somewhere (to the github for example) and make ordinary git tag (SemVer).
+To share your app/library with others, you just simply put the repo somewhere (to the github for example) and make ordinary git tag (following the SemVer schema).

 For example: